Listen to an audio file of this tool.

 - “How do those altering substances fit into a healthy lifestyle?”

-- Considering your teen’s hopes for their friendships and the impact of alcohol on healthy development, engage in a discussion about setting up rules about alcohol.
-You might ask: “What might be some helpful rules we can stick to as a family?”
+- Considering your teen’s hopes for their friendships and the impact of alcohol on healthy development, engage your teen in a discussion about setting up rules about alcohol.
+You could ask, “What might be some helpful rules we can stick to as a family?”
 Examples might include:

-- Family members will share an address or specific location where each person will be each time they go out for the evening.
+- Family members will share an address or specific location where each person will be every time they go out for the evening.

 - Go to all evening functions with a buddy for safety.

 - Always have an escape/excuse plan (with your buddy and with your parents) ready if alcohol or other substances are present.

 - If called or texted for a ride, parents will appreciate the chance to offer a safe ride and provide that ride without asking questions or issuing consequences.

 - Change the conversation when your young adult turns 21.
 If you have a 21-year-old, change the conversation to focus on choices about the healthy and safe use and non-use of alcohol.
 The quick facts above are still important.
 But, now consider, “How will our rules and guidelines change and what needs to remain the same?”
 For 21-year-olds living at home, leaving their location where they’ll be, having an exit plan with a friend, and communicating when they’ll come home all still apply.
 As you discuss facts, values, and social engagements, discuss how you (as an adult) ease out of social pressures when you don’t want to drink.
 Also, be sure to discuss moderation and review that it is not safe to drive after drinking.